mgoellnitz/trackdown/issues.md

 *mirror*

-TrackDown should be capable of translating [GitHub](https://github.com) JSON exports of tickets to the special markdown format given here as a mirror for offline use.
+TrackDown should be capable of translating [GitHub](https://github.com) JSON exports of tickets to the special Markdown format given here as a mirror for offline use.

 Martin Goellnitz / Sun Nov 13 21:19:35 2016 [35a52a9d751029ac5cbc3730ea28a3fc682663ce](https://github.com/mgoellnitz/trackdown/commit/35a52a9d751029ac5cbc3730ea28a3fc682663ce)